andywer/ts/README.md

 # ts - The CLI that TypeScript deserves

+Putting an end to complicated setups and inconvenient idiosyncrasies.
+Start your next TypeScript project with a smile on your face, not by copy-and-pasting `ts*.json` files.

 ## Starting a new project

 Run the TypeScript compiler with `ts` best practice options - no `tsconfig.json` needed!